mattihicks/mattihicks/education-first.md

    <div class="col-8">
     <h4 class="projectSectionTitle">2.
 Booking flows</h4>
     <p>Another challenge were the booking flows, which I couldn't change completely because they had to rely on an existing API from the global company (over 53 countries).
 But in research, I set aside our technical constraints and asked simply: when the user is ready to book, what do they want to do first?</p>
-    <p>This question and subsequent answers, along considering the technical constraints, led me through several booking flow iterations, three of which I prototyped and tested with users:</p>
+    <p>This question and further research led me through several booking flow iterations, three of which I prototyped and tested with users:</p>
   </div>
 </div>
 </div>